sebihoermann/oasis/README.md

 ##Requirements
 ###Python
 Duh, you need Python because oasis was developed in Python.
+###Simple-Crypt
+Simple-Crypt can be obtained by getting Pip and typing into the console `pip install simple-crypt`.
 ##Opening/Resetting oasis
 Open Terminal, type `cd [path to the oasis folder]`, then `python main.py`.
 To reset oasis and restart setup, make sure you are in the oasis directory, then type `python reset.py`.